mistralai/platform-docs-public/docs/getting-started/models/weights.md

 ## License
 - Mistral 7B, Mixtral 8x7B, Mixtral 8x22B, Codestral Mamba, Mathstral, Mistral Nemo, and Pixtral are under [Apache 2 License](https://choosealicense.com/licenses/apache-2.0/), which permits their use without any constraints.
 - Codestral is under [Mistral AI Non-Production (MNPL) License](https://mistral.ai/licences/MNPL-0.1.md).
-- Mistral Large and Mistral Small are under [Mistral Research License](https://mistral.ai/licenses/MRL-0.1.md).
+- Ministral 8B, Mistral Large and Mistral Small are under [Mistral Research License](https://mistral.ai/licenses/MRL-0.1.md).

 :::note[ ]
 If you are interested in purchasing a commercial license for our models, please [contact our team](https://mistral.ai/contact/)